Day in My Life

 • “There are several, but the main ones are:

-1. CLEAR YOUR HEAD – Your head is for having ideas, not for holding them.
-In other words, build and maintain an “external brain” to hold all your significant reminders of commitments and creative thinking.
-You need mental and emotional space to be present in the moment, to be optimally creative, strategic, innovative, and ready for change and surprise.
+1. CLEAR YOUR HEAD – Your head is for having ideas, not holding them.
+In other words, build and maintain an “external brain” to keep all your significant reminders of commitments and creative thinking.
+You need mental and emotional space to be present at the moment, optimally creative, strategic, innovative, and ready for change and surprise.

-2. THINK AND DECIDE – Whatever has your attention needs specific thinking and decision-making in order to put it onto “cruise control” and to be appropriately engaged with it.
+2. THINK AND DECIDE – Whatever has your attention needs specific thinking and decision-making to put it onto “cruise control” and be appropriately engaged with it.

 3. KEEP A TRUSTED SYSTEM – You need a trusted system to maintain a current inventory of your commitments and intentions, reflected upon regularly.”